jaredtkwok/UniversityProjects/README.md

 # UniversityProjects
-Projects/Assignments done that were done at university<br>
+Projects/Assignments that were done at AUT<br>
 <br>
 Solitare game was unfinished however the some of the code was used for DealOrNoDeal<br>
 Breakout was done with some assistance from the tutor<br>